Travel Vaccines and Advice for Guinea

 Visas are generally valid for 30 days, but can be extended for up to 90 days.

-What is the Climate Like in Guinea?
+What Is the Climate Like in Guinea?

 Guinea has some beautiful attractions that people like to visit.
 The most popular places to visit in Guinea are the Fouta Djallon region and the capital city, Conakry.
 The weather in Guinea is generally hot and humid all year round, with temperatures averaging around 80 to 90 degrees.
 There are some differences in weather depending on the season and the location.